behnamnkp/Remotely-Sensed-Population-Displacement/README.md

 To get started with the Remotely-Sensed-Population-Displacement repository, follow these steps:

 1. Clone the repository: `git clone https://github.com/behnamnkp/Behavioral-Interventions.git`
-2. Organize directories as below
+2. Organize directories as in the folder structure
+3. Make sure you use the right versions of Python and R
+4. Install the required dependencies in `requirements.txt`
+5. Configure the flags and paths in the `.config.json` file

+## Folder structure
 ```
 📁 BI
 ├── 📁 documents